SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert not selected value`

 Confirm that the value attribute of the selected option in a dropdown element does not contain the provided value.
+The test will stop if the assert fails.

 <strong>arguments</strong>